-Inside the Private World of Karlie Kloss: All the Evidence That Proves She Isn't Normal and Boring
+Inside the Purposely Private World of Karlie Kloss

-So, Karlie Kloss was on a yacht this week.
-With Harry Styles and Diane Von Furstenberg.
-The usual.
+According to People, the couple had a Jewish ceremony and are planning a larger celebration this spring.

-The multifaceted supermodel, globetrotter and genuinely altruistic human being is turning 26 Friday and the question, as always, is what do you get the woman who already has a picture-perfect life?
+And it makes perfect sense that, despite the massive to-do they could have spent months planning, the globetrotting and glamorous yet somehow still low-key couple decided to go this route.

-A conundrum that Joshua Kushner is apparently happy to take on every year for the rest of his life, the venture capitalist having proposed last month after six years of extremely low-key dating for two people who, at least at one point, had both Taylor Swift and Ivanka Trump in their inner circle.
+Kushner proposed in July after six years of remarkably private dating for two people who, at least at one point, had both Taylor Swift and Ivanka Trump in their inner circle.

-Eos, the yacht in question, belonged to Von Furstenberg and her billionaire husband Barry Diller and it was docked off the coast of Sicily, just one of the stops Kloss and Kushner made on their recent Italian holiday.
+Shortly before announcing their engagement they vacationed in Italy, including a stop in Sicily to hang out on Diane Von Furstenberg and her billionaire husband Barry Diller's yacht Eos, which was docked off the coast.

 Karlie is almost always taking fans along for the ride on Snapchat or Instagram, whether she's working at Fashion Week; hanging with the kids at her Kode With Klossy summer camp; jetting to Barcelona, Paris or Beijing; or wolfing down a quick, perfectly portioned dinner of salmon and broccoli in the back of a cab on her way to the airport.